 8 – How to Monitor the Effectiveness of SMS Training

 The single best way to monitor the effectiveness of SMS training is through pre-course and end-of-course assessments.
 This will allow you to assess the quality of a particular training course.

 - Timeline of other safety training activities (such as newsletters, etc.); and

-- Comparing this against timeline of leading indicator performance or KPI performance.
+- Comparing this against the timeline of leading indicator performance or performance of key performance indicators (KPIs).

 9 – Why Employees Can’t Stand Aviation SMS Training

 The unfortunate fact is that many employees don’t like aviation SMS training.
 This is usually because: